 - Guide evacuees to designated assembly area. - Account for evacuees on the Employee Roster Form, including visitors.
-(Train employees beforehand to repot to EC first in assembly area.) - On Employee Roster Form, note people still in building; where and why. - Write down any critical information given and who reported it.
-(Information might be location of a person or important item.) - Send a PAIR of messengers with completed Employee Roster Form to SEC at instruction area. - Stand-by for re-entry or release.
+(Train employees beforehand to repot to EC first in assembly area.) - On the Employee Roster Form, note if there are still people in building; where and why. - Write down any critical information given and who reported it.
+(Information might be location of a person or important item.) - Send a PAIR of messengers with completed the Employee Roster Form to the SEC at instruction area. - Stand-by for re-entry or release.